gu, is a command-line utility used to install and manage

 gu --help or

-gu -C how to instruct GraalVM Updater to find and process required components as well.
+gu -C for how to instruct GraalVM Updater to find and process required components.

 Installation from Catalog

 If a component being installed depends on another component, GraalVM Updater will search the catalog to find an appropriate dependency and install it as well.
-If required components could not be found, installation will fail.
+If the required components cannot be found, installation will fail.